 The Vice President shall perform the duties of the President should the President be temporarily unable to perform his or her duties.

-The Vice President shall be required to submit to both legislative bodies for approval nominations for student representatives to any non-ASG committee as outlined in the ASG Code and in Article II, Section 1 of this Constitution.
+The Vice President shall be required to submit to both legislative bodies for approval nominations for student representatives to any non-ASG committee as outlined in the ASG Code.
 Approved nominations will then be submitted to the Vice Chancellor of Student Affairs.

-The Vice President shall be required to attend the meetings of the Executive Committee, except in circumstances excused by the President.
+The Vice President shall be required to attend the meetings of the Executive Council, except in circumstances excused by the President.

 The Vice President shall be required to be present at a minimum of eight (8) meetings of the Senate per semester.